Disclosure Checks Policy

 All information relating to convictions will be kept strictly confidential.
 In the unlikely event that any hard copies are stored at the office, disclosures and other confidential documents will be kept in a locked, secure location.
 The keys and access to this information will only be available to authorised individuals.
 Electronic copies will be kept in password protected files.
-We will not retain the disclosure for longer than necessary, in general this will be for a maximum of 6 months.
+We will not retain any hard copies of disclosure certificates for longer than necessary.

-In normal circumstances, after a period of 6 months the disclosure will be destroyed by suitable, secure means.
+In normal circumstances, the disclosure will be destroyed by suitable, secure means.
 No photocopy or other image of the disclosure will be retained, but the Agency will keep a record of the date of a disclosure, the name of the individual, the type of disclosure, the unique number issued on the certificate and the decision taken.